Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 The next puppy should appear usually from 15 minutes to 2 hours later.
-You should see first signs of straining resume within 5–30 minutes after the precedent puppy.
+You should see the first signs of straining resume within 5–30 minutes after the precedent puppy.

 Once done, the dam may exhibit a bloody or dark green discharge for the first few days following birth.

-Things you Can do to Assist:
+Things You Can Do to Assist

 - You can disinfect the umbilical cord with iodine, this will prevent infection.
-Should the umbilical cord be still bleeding you may want to clamp it or tie it with thread to stop the bleeding.
+Should the umbilical cord be still bleeding, you may want to clamp it or tie it with thread to stop the bleeding.

 - You can help remove the amniotic sac from around a puppy should your dam be still busy with another pup.
 Simply tear the sac open and remove.
 Do this within 30 seconds after birth.
-This will allow the puppy to breath.
+This will allow the puppy to breathe.